figtools/figgy.docs/docs/manual/maintenance/updating-figgy-cloud.md

-!!! warning
+!!! warning ""
-        Don't forget to check the [release notes](https://github.com/figtools/figgy/blob/master/RELEASE_NOTES.md) to see if you need to add new configuration parameters required by new features!
+        Don't forget to check the [release notes](https://github.com/figtools/figgy/blob/master/RELEASE_NOTES.md) to see if you need to add new configuration parameters to take advantage of new features!

 Once you have merged your changes, re-run the standard Terraform plan & apply process you ran when originally provisioning Figgy.